White House Says Criminals Will Be Trump's Priority

-"The focus is going to be on people who have done harm to our country," Spicer said Monday
+"The focus is going to be on people who have done harm to our country," Spicer said Monday+ READ ARTICLE

 President Trump may not immediately reverse the Obama Administration policy that protected young immigrants from being deported, his White House signaled on Monday.